loganbenjamin/ai_behavior/README.md

 This is a fork and modification of the excellent [Piston ai_behavior](https://github.com/PistonDevelopers/ai_behavior) library.

-The modification removes the dependancy on the pistoncore-input library and allow you to put your own input enum in its place.
+The modification removes the dependancy on the pistoncore-input library and allows you to use your own input enum in its place.

 ai_behavior
 ===========